 Medical Assessment Check Before Offer letter

 In order to be a flight attendant in Maryland, one must go through a physical assessment test.
-This test is to ensure that the individual is physically capable of performing the job duties of a flight attendant.
+This test is to ensure that the individual is physically capable of performing the job duties of a flight attendant in Maryland.
 The test includes a number of tasks, such as walking up and down the aisle, lifting luggage, and demonstrating CPR techniques.

-The physical assessment test is an important part of the hiring process for flight attendants.
+The physical assessment test is an important part of the hiring process for flight attendant in Maryland.
 It helps to ensure that the individual is physically capable of performing the job duties.
 The test also helps to identify any potential health risks that the individual may have.

 Aviation-Candidate Psychometric Assessments